Search Geneontologies

 BP

-The chemical reactions and pathways resulting in the formation of acetate, the anion of acetic acid.
+The chemical reactions and pathways resulting in the formation of nitric oxide, nitrogen monoxide (NO), a colorless gas only slightly soluble in water.

 BP